kaunel85/ong-bylaws/bylaws.md

 84. All members shall sign a yearly membership contract prepared by the Executive Committee at the start of the year or following initiation.

 85. Attendance at regular Chapter meetings is required.
-For procedure regarding excuses see Article 2 - Section 19.
+For procedure regarding excuses see 19.

 86. Founders Day, Chapter Retreats, Initiation, and meetings with the province president are all mandatory events held within an academic year.
 If a Member is unexcused from any of these events, the matter will be taken to the Executive Committee.
 To be excused from any of these events, the Member must notify the Secretary, in writing, 1 week in advance.
     1. After three or more unexcused absences from chapter meetings and/or mandatory events in an academic year, the Member will be called to meet with the Executive Committee in order to discuss these absences.